-- AR 96.
-In relation to its disclosure on the policies, actions and targets related to preventing attacks on environmental and human rights defenders, the undertaking may disclose whether it adopts a zero-tolerance approach for attacks against environmental and human rights defenders, and not to sue for defamation or to participate in strategic lawsuits against public participation (SLAPP). - AR 97.
-The undertaking shall consider the impacts on affected communities that stem from the undertaking's impacts on biodiversity when disclosing the actions that are planned or underway to address negative impacts on these affected communities; and, where applicable, it shall consider the principles in the Nagoya Protocol and the Montreal Agreement.
-The undertaking may refer to how the actions that are planned or underway are aligned to these frameworks.
+AR 99.
+In relation to its disclosure on the policies, actions and targets related to preventing attacks on environmental and human rights defenders, the undertaking may disclose whether it adopts a zero-tolerance approach for attacks against environmental and human rights defenders, and not to sue for defamation or to participate in strategic lawsuits against public participation (SLAPP).

-- AR 98.
-When disclosing the policies in relation to engagement with environmental and human rights defenders. the undertaking may take account of its processes for engaging with environmental and human rights defenders as part of its due diligence processes, including on managing allegations of retaliations, threats and direct/indirect attacks (physical and legal including all forms of judicial harassment) against defenders.
-The undertaking may disclose if it has any initiatives or projects underway to support the actions or causes human rights and environmental defenders strive for. - AR 99.
+- AR 100.
+The undertaking shall consider the impacts on affected communities that stem from the undertaking's impacts on biodiversity when disclosing the actions that are planned or underway to address negative impacts on these affected communities; and, where applicable, it shall consider the principles in the Nagoya Protocol and the Montreal Agreement 15.
+The undertaking may refer to how the actions that are planned or underway are aligned to these frameworks. - AR 101.
+When disclosing the policies in relation to engagement with environmental and human rights defenders, the undertaking may take account of its processes for engaging with environmental and human rights defenders as part of its due diligence processes, including on managing allegations of retaliations, threats and direct/indirect attacks (physical and legal including all forms of judicial harassment) against defenders.
+The undertaking may disclose if it has any initiatives or projects underway to support the actions or causes human rights and environmental defenders strive for. - AR 102.
 The undertaking may disclose if it has any initiatives or projects underway to support the actions or causes human rights and environmental defenders strive for.

-- AR 100.
-The definition to be used to identify a 'confirmed incident' is in conformity with the definition provided in Annex 2 of the Delegated Regulation and only refers to incidents that have been found to be substantiated. - AR 101.
+- AR 103.
+The Critical Raw Materials Regulation (Regulation (EU) 2024/1252) outlines specific criteria for the recognition of Strategic Projects, which are raw material projects that contribute to the EU's supply of strategic raw materials, as defined in Annex I of the Regulation.16 - AR 104.
+When the undertaking has obtained recognition of a project within the EU as a Strategic Project as per the paragraph above, the aforementioned disclosure may be based on the requirements in the Critical Raw Materials Regulation, including Article 7.1(j) in relation to consultation with indigenous peoples and national law of the EU country concerned.
+Undertakings may also disclose on FPIC. - AR 105.
+For Strategic Projects outside the EU and/or projects that are outside the Critical Raw Materials Regulation's scope, undertakings follow the provision of paragraph 77. - AR 106.
+The definition to be used to identify a 'confirmed incident' is in conformity with the definition provided in Annex 2 of the Delegated Regulation and only refers to incidents that have been found to be substantiated. - AR 107.
 When calculating the number of confirmed incidents in paragraph 110, the undertaking shall consider official sources such as policy reports or other reports issued by governmental organisations.
 The undertaking shall also consider information raised by legitimate representatives or credible proxies from indigenous people, as well as reports issued by local, national and international NGOs.
-The undertaking shall not consider unofficial sources e.g. social media, when preparing this disclosure. - AR 102.
+The undertaking shall not consider unofficial sources e.g. social media, when preparing this disclosure. - AR 108.
 When disclosing the number of confirmed incidents broken down by vulnerable groups, the undertaking may disclose whether the threats and attacks identified are different depending on the particular group affected (e.g., sexual violence on female environmental and human rights defenders).